RebinW/active-directory-domain-services/03-organizational-design/02_domain_level_group_policy.md

 These settings define which accounts have privileges on domain controllers and control security auditing.

 ## Verification
 We're not going to make any changes to the default policies, and therefore this section will remain empthy.
-In the next lab we're going to apply policies on OU-level
+In the next lab we're going to apply policies at OU-level.
+I just wanted to show where we could edit and configure these policies that would affect the whole domain at once.

+It is also important to mention that if we configure a setting at the domain level and later configure the same setting in an OU-level GPO, the OU-level policy will generally take precedence because it is processed later.
+For example, if a domain-level GPO configures a desktop wallpaper and an OU-level GPO configures a different wallpaper, users within that OU will receive the OU-level configuration.

 ## Results
 The domain contains the two default Group Policy Objects that provide the baseline security settings for the Active Directory environment.